+Breaking a car lease in California can seem impossible.
 You should have a signed contract in place with the company that details the scenario and circumstances that allow you to terminate the lease.
-Breaking a car lease in California can seem to be next to impossible.

 So, did you miss that in the fine print of your lease agreement?
 Don’t panic.
 You are still covered under the California lemon law.

 When you are trying to terminate your lease due to a defect, success or failure here all comes down to the paperwork you have.
-In regards to the law, it is best to have proof that:
+In regards to the law, you need to have proof that:

 - The manufacturer made two or more attempts to repair a substantial warranty-covered defect.